-Under International Standards of Audit (UK) (ISAs) and the Our audit work has been undertaken remotely during July to November.
-Our findings are National Audit Office (NAO) Code of Audit Practice ('the Code'), summarised on pages 6 to 13.
-We have two adjustments to the financial statements to date that we are required to report whether, in our opinion, the Council's have resulted in a £2,338k adjustment to the Council's Comprehensive Income and Expenditure Statement primary due to a prior period adjustment relating to balance sheet assets.
+Under International Standards of Audit (UK) (ISAs) and the Our audit work was undertaken remotely during July to November.
+Our findings are summarised on National Audit Office (NAO) Code of Audit Practice ('the Code'), pages 6 to 13.
+We have two adjustments to the financial statements to date that have resulted in a we are required to report whether, in our opinion, the Council's £2,338k adjustment to the Council's Comprehensive Income and Expenditure Statement primary due to a prior period adjustment relating to balance sheet assets.
 Audit adjustments are detailed in Appendix C. We have also raised recommendations for management as a result of our audit work in Appendix A. Our follow up of recommendations from the prior year's audit are detailed in Appendix B.